waddone/application-backend-artists/README.md

 Send your feedback by creating a pull-request from your repository to the original one: https://github.com/gimmenetwork/application-backend-artists

+We are excited to see what you folks will be handing in!

 ## Requirements

 - PHP 7.1.3+
 - MySQL
+- Git skills
 - Github account
-- Git skills
+- Composer skills
 - Symfony 4 skills
+    - Doctrine
-- Composer skills
+    - Twig

 ## Installation